TobyBackstrom/sparklib/README.md

 ## What Isn't a Sparkline Chart?

 Sparklines are not suited for detailed data analysis requiring full support for axes, labels, legends, or gridlines.
-If you need these features or interactivity, consider using a full-fledged charting library like [Chart.js](https://www.chartjs.org/).
+If you need these features, or interactivity, consider using a full-fledged charting library like [Chart.js](https://www.chartjs.org/) instead.

 ## Examples